Email Marketing Best Practices for Your Directory Business That Drive Results

 Don’t get me wrong!
 Your audience will simply forget your brand if you don’t send emails on a regular basis.

-So, wage your email campaigns 2-4 times in a month if you want to abide by the best email marketing practices.
+So, wage your email campaigns 2-4 times a month if you want to abide by the best email marketing practices.
 However, don’t bombard your audience’s inbox more than once a week because it can irritate them.

 And the results?
 Your audience may reward you with lots of unsubscriptions, throwing in the spam folder, or at least with a performance drop in the open rate.